Lucas-Peterson/houses_price/README.md

-2. **Install the dependencies**: pip install -r requirements.txt go to kaggle.com and go to housing-prices-dataset from yasserh, then add his data-set to your project
+2. **Install the dependencies**: pip install -r requirements.txt

+3. **Install the dataset**
+   go to kaggle and find a good dataset or use dataset of this guy => https://www.kaggle.com/datasets/syuzai/perth-house-prices
+   P.S.
+Don't forget to change the rows name on the 14 line

 ## Usage